 All said and done, our third son – Pumpkin – was born exactly one hour and 46 minutes after that first contraction.

 Talk about a fast labor and delivery!
 It was the fastest one yet!
+It makes a great birth story to share.

 Our little unexpected blessing has kept us on our toes throughout the pregnancy and with his birth!
 At one and a half months postpartum, we are so very grateful for a relatively smooth delivery and a smooth recovery.
 The little fella is a good sleeper and was sleeping 3 to 4 hours at night by week three.
 The last few days, he has been doing six hour stretches at night!